 Curve Finance operates as a series of asset pools.
 These pools contain cryptocurrencies worth roughly the same value.
 Notably, Curve Finance focuses on Ethereum-based stablecoins, facilitating their trustless exchange.

 These are unique cryptocurrencies with their value pegged to a national currency or a stable asset.
-Therefore, Curve Finance operates as a low-fee, low slippage market maker protocol, allowing users to exchange stablecoins efficiently.
-Users can contribute assets to the liquidity pools and therefore earn fees through the decentralized liquid aggregator.
+Therefore, Curve Finance operates as a low-fee, low-slippage market maker protocol, allowing users to exchange stablecoins efficiently.
+Users can contribute assets to the liquidity pools and earn fees through the decentralised liquid aggregator.

 The Automated Market Maker (AMM) uses a price algorithm to facilitate transfers and trades.
 It is different from a market order which matches buyers and sellers.

-Automation from the Ethereum blockchain is vital because it eliminates the need for a centralized supervisor to approve every transaction.
-Curve Finance has an innovative pricing model that optimizes trading for tokens with just about similar price dynamics.
+Automation from the Ethereum blockchain is vital because it eliminates the need for a centralised supervisor to approve every transaction.
+Curve Finance has an innovative pricing model that optimises trading for tokens with similar price dynamics.

-Users can exchange stablecoins or tokenized versions of coins quickly.
-For instance, it is perfect for tokenized forms of Bitcoin such as WBTC and renBTC.
+Users can exchange stablecoins or tokenised versions of coins quickly.
+For instance, it is perfect for tokenised forms of Bitcoin such as WBTC and renBTC.
 Others like Yearn Finance’s yUSDT and yUSDC also feature on Curve Finance.
 Pool participants earn the swap/gas fees and the yield from yield-bearing tokens.

-The Curve Decentralized Autonomous Organization (DAO) utilizes the CRV token for governance.
+The Curve Decentralized Autonomous Organization (DAO) utilises the CRV token for governance.
 Governance tokens are crucial for voting rights in a DAO.

-Given the importance of veCRV, the control of Curve Finance trajectory means accumulating significant amounts of CRV and converting them to veCRV.
+Given the importance of veCRV, controlling the Curve Finance trajectory means accumulating significant amounts of CRV and converting them to veCRV.

-Therefore, these protocols are in an arms race of sorts to get more CRV.
+Therefore, these protocols are in an arms race to get more CRV.
 Their efforts have gotten the attention of the wider Curve Finance community.
-Accordingly, the tussle is earning the name “Curve Wars” to reflect this battle for more voting power.
+Accordingly, the tussle is earning “Curve Wars” to reflect this battle for more voting power.